leangen/graphql-spqr-spring-boot-starter/README.md

         };
     }
 ```
-NOTE: SPQR comes with `JacksonValueMapper` and `GsonValueMapperFactory` so in reality this should be needed infrequently as these are by far the most frequently used libraries in Java.
+NOTE: SPQR comes with `JacksonValueMapper` and `GsonValueMapperFactory` so in reality this should be rarely needed as these are by far the most frequently used libraries in Java.

 ### Customizing input and output converters